 Barbara Kahn, MD

-Vice-Chair for Research Strategy, Department of Medicine
+Vice-Chair for Research Strategy

 Peter F. Weller, MD

-Dr. Weller's teaching contributions have included lectures for HMS, HST and HSPH students on parasitic infections and eosinophilic diseases.
-He has consistently been a teacher of students, residents and fellows as a longstanding annual Attending Physician on the Medicine and Infectious Diseases services at the Beth Israel Deaconess Medical Center.
+Dr. Peter Weller is Professor of Medicine at Harvard Medical School (HMS) and Chief of the Divisions of Infectious Diseases and Allergy and Inflammation.
+He also serves as a member of the Executive Committee of the Department of Medicine at HMS.
+Dr. Weller's research studies, supported principally by longstanding NIH RO1 grants, have focused on delineating basic mechanisms of leukocyte functioning in forms of inflammation.
+Dr. Weller's clinical areas of interest and expertise include parasitic infectious diseases and allergic diseases, and his teaching contributions have included lectures for HMS, HST and HSPH students on parasitic infections and eosinophilic diseases.
+He has consistently been a teacher of medical students, residents, and fellows as a longstanding annual Attending Physician on the Medicine and Infectious Diseases services at the Beth Israel Deaconess Medical Center.

 Kevin Maguire, MS